Tekla Structures FEM import and export tool support several formats and provide several options for importing and exporting models.

 Twin profile conversion file

 Define the conversion files you want to use.
+The maximum conversion file path length is 255 characters.

 Conversion files map Tekla Structures profile and material names with names used in other software.